elasticio/elasticio.github.io/content/_components/simple-trigger/index.md

 * **Start Time** (string, optional): The timestamp to start sending messages from (inclusive), using the ISO 8601 Date time UTC format (YYYY-MM-DDThh:mm:ss.sssZ).
 The default value is the beginning of time (January 1, 1970 at 00:00).
 * **End Time** (string, optional): The timestamp to stop sending messages (exclusive), using the ISO 8601 Date time UTC format (YYYY-MM-DDThh:mm:ss.sssZ).
 The default value is set to never stop.

+> **Please Note:** As is the case with all other trigger components, to complete the Simple-trigger setup, you must plan a [schedule](/guides/managing-flows#scheduling) for your flow.
+If not, the default schedule will be used.

 #### Input Metadata

 This trigger does not require any input metadata.